EdoardoCostantini/mi-hd/notes/methods.md

 	of data so I need to look into it (Jolliffe 1986 discusses some ideas).

 	*Implementation status:*
-	* Variables supported:
+	* Imputation Model Variables supported:
-		* IVs: continuous, dichotomous (?), and categorical (?), mixed (?);
+		* IVs: continuous, dichotomous, and categorical, mixed (see bottom notes for how);
-		* DVs: continuous, dichotomous, and categorical DVs (you simply run mice on a PCs) low-dimensional dataset of DV and IVs + auxiliary
+		* DVs: continuous, dichotomous, and categorical DVs (you simply run mice on a low-dimensional dataset of DV and IVs + auxiliary)
 	* Limitations:
 		* The initialization procedure advised for in the paper is plausible only for a low dimensinal case ("A single Markov chain Monte Carlo (MCMC) imputation was used (including X and Y) as an